CensoredUsername/unrpyc/README.md

 to recent engine versions so if you encounter an issues with older games, please report it.

-Additionally, with the jump to python 3 in Ren'Py 7, it became difficult to support all ren'py versions with a single tool.
-Therefore, Ren'py 6 and 7 support is now provided by the legacy branch of the tool.
+Additionally, with the jump to python 3 in Ren'Py 8, it became difficult to support all ren'py versions with a single tool.
+Therefore, please consult the compatibility section above to find out which version of the tool you need.

-Supported:
-* renpy version 8 (up to 8.2, the current)
-* renpy version 6 and 7 in the legacy branch (up to 7.7, the current)
-* Windows, OSX and Linux

 ## Issue reports